influxdata/helm-charts/charts/chronograf/README.md

   > **Tip**: Use the default [values.yaml](values.yaml).

-For more information about running Chronograf in Docker, see the [full image documentation](https://quay.io/influxdb/chronograf).
+For information about running Chronograf in Docker, see the [full image documentation](https://quay.io/influxdb/chronograf).

 ## Persistence